Aeroluna/LunaCoopMod/README.md

 - Fixed a bug where moving a Ravager directly after casting Corrosive Bile would visually keep the legs stationary and appear to glide.
 - Changed Hi-Sec Auto Tracking to additionally increase the upgrade level on the unit info panel.
 - Changed Phoenix weapon attack priority to attempt to keep hitting the same target.
+- Added turret tracking to Hellions.
+- Fixed a bug where Hellions would not play their attack animation.
+- Reduced visual scale of High Templar's Psionic Storm ability.
+- Increased visual scale of Psionic Storm impact effect.

 thanks CSB.